 The Court found that “on July 18, 2011, Jason Gross was fired.
 That he was retroactively placed on administrative leave, or that his appeal was ultimately successful, does not alter the fact that on July 18, 2011, he was fired.
 Thus, the question now is: Did he receive the process that was due to him before being firing?

 “Gross was entitled to some kind of hearing prior to being fired.
-Indeed, the Supreme Court in Loudermill described ‘the root requirement’ of the Due Process Clause as being ‘that an individual be given an opportunity for a hearing before he is deprived of any significant property interest.’
+Indeed, the Supreme Court in Loudermill described ‘the root requirement’ of the Due Process Clause as being ‘that an individual is given an opportunity for a hearing before he is deprived of any significant property interest.’
 Dismissals for cause will often involve factual disputes.
-Even where the facts are clear, the appropriateness or necessity of the discharge may not be; in such cases, the only meaningful opportunity to invoke the discretion of the decision maker is likely to be before the termination takes effect.
-In other words, it is too late to present one’s side of the story once the decision maker has already announced a decision.
+Even where the facts are clear, the appropriateness or necessity of the discharge may not be; in such cases, the only meaningful opportunity to invoke the discretion of the decision-maker is likely to be before the termination takes effect.
+In other words, it is too late to present one’s side of the story once the decision-maker has already announced a decision.
 Thus, if the constitutional guarantee of due process is to be respected, a person must have an opportunity to present his side of the story before a decision is rendered.

-“Not only does Loudermill provide the law in this matter, it also provides an edifying factual example.
+“Not only does Loudermill provide the law in this matter, but it also provides an edifying factual example.
 In Loudermill, one of the plaintiffs was Richard Donnelly, a bus mechanic.
 He alleged in his complaint that he was fired, without any pre-discipline hearing, after failing an eye exam, but was reinstated following an appeal.
 Because Donnelly alleged that he had no chance to tell his side of the story prior to the firing, the U.S. Supreme Court found that although Donnelly had a full chance to appeal the termination and although he was ultimately successful (and thus, in some sense, not fired at all) Donnelly had stated a claim for violation of his due process rights.

-“In this case, it is apparent that, with respect to the July 18, 2011 firing, Gross was not afforded any opportunity to tell his side of the story before the Mayor announced the termination.
+“In this case, it is apparent that, with respect to the July 18, 2011 firing, Gross was not afforded an opportunity to tell his side of the story before the Mayor announced the termination.
 Indeed, the Village has admitted as much and the Mayor expressly explained, twice, that she did not provide any such opportunity to Gross because she believed he was not entitled to it.

 “Gross had a property right in his employment.
-He was fired from that employment without any sort of opportunity to have a pre-disciplinary hearing with the decision maker prior to the rendering of that decision.
+He was fired from that employment without any sort of opportunity to have a pre-disciplinary hearing with the decision-maker prior to the rendering of that decision.
 Thus, Gross has shown that he is entitled to summary judgment on the issue of liability against the Mayor with respect to that claim.”

 Gross v.
 Village of Minerva Park Village Council, 2014 WL 467337 (S.D.
 Ohio 2014).